 Your registration fee covers rental fees for audio-visual equipment, speaker fees, and operational costs.
 Generally, your registration fee also covers the following:

-- Tuesday -- Continental breakfast, lunch buffet with presentations, beverage breaks
+- Tuesday -- Continental breakfast, luncheon, and beverage breaks

 Yes.
-One-day registration will again be available in 2022.
-Registration will open in January 2022.
+One-day registration will again be available in 2024.
+Rates will be posted in January.